learnable-content/Laravel-5/README.md

 $request->input("form.firstname"); // Alan
 ```

-## Other helpful methods
+## Other Helpful Methods

 ### $request->path();

-Perhaps you want to get a path from the url like `http://blog.app/path/to/get`.
-By using `$request->path()` it will return `path/to/get`.
+Perhaps you want to get a path from the URL, such as `http://blog.app/path/to/get`.
+Using `$request->path()` will return `path/to/get`.

 ### $request->has('name');

-To check if the input exists on the request you would want to do `$request->has('input_name');` to see if the request coming across has the input before proceeding.
-This method returns a boolean for us to check across.
+To check if the input exists on the request you would want to do `$request->has('input_name');`.
+This will check whether the request coming across has the input before proceeding.
+This method returns a boolean.

 ### $request->all();